karayabin/universe-snapshot/universe/Ling/Light_TaskScheduler/doc/api/Ling/Light_TaskScheduler/Api/Generated/Classes/TaskScheduleApi/deleteTaskScheduleByIds.md

-TaskScheduleApi::deleteTaskScheduleByIds — Deletes the taskSchedule rows identified by the given ids.
+TaskScheduleApi::deleteTaskScheduleByIds — Deletes the task schedule rows identified by the given ids.